course-details-portlet

 Further on evaluation

 The final grade is based on an overall evaluation of the portfolio, which consists of a number of works delivered through the semester.
 The portfolio contains assignments that are carried out, digitally documented and submitted during the term.
 Both individual and team assignments may be given.
 Assignments are designed to help students achieve specific course learning outcomes, and formative feedback is given during the period of the portfolio.
 This course runs for the last time Autumn 2023.
-The portfolio can be improved and re-submitted once within the following year if a student fails the portfolio assessment.
+An oral exam will be the final exam given in the course in Autumn 2024.

 Specific conditions